Image Generative Semantic Communication with Multi-Modal Similarity Estimation for Resource-Limited Networks: Experiment Results and Discussion

-The results indicate that the proposed methods achieved higher data reduction than the images in JPEG format, thereby underscoring the utility of the proposed method in situations with limited network resources.
+The results indicate that the average data size of the captions is approximately $1/270$ of that of the images in the JPEG format.
+Additionally, even when multiple semantic features are combined, the data size is approximately $1/14$ of that of the JPEG format images.
+This result indicates that the proposed method can achieve higher efficiency in image transmission compared to general image compression algorithms.
+For example, LoRaWAN that is one of LPWA technologies provides data rate of up to 37.5 kbps in LoRa modulation~\cite{bib:lpwa}.
+This means that it takes approximately 8.9 seconds to transmit one JPEG image at this data rate.
+In contrast, it takes about 0.62 seconds to transmit semantic features equivalent to one image with the proposed method, thereby underscoring the utility of the proposed method in situations with limited network resources.
 Additionally, data size comparisons of the semantic features showed that only the caption extracted from the images had a smaller data size than the total size of the multiple semantic features, indicating that the communication efficiency was better when only captions were used.
 However, the proposed method was superior in terms of color and composition reproduction, as described in the following sections.